The world, of course, remembers the monster, not the man.

 Your beast has become agitated and is actively fighting you for control.
 The DC to resist becoming Unleashed increases by +2 for every application of Rattling the Cage you have.

+Rattling the Cage can be applied in many stressful situations and usually lasts until you can next take a Long Rest.
 However, applications of Rattling the Cage caused by consuming the dying terror of a human can take days or weeks to resolve.
-Such applications decrease at a rate of 1 per chapter.
+Such applications decrease by 1 per chapter.

 Horrors need human fear to survive.
 They thirst for it like a man in a desert thirsts for water.
 If a horror ever stops being afraid, they will collapse into shadow and be drawn down into the endless darkness of the Pit.
 And so they must continually replenish their fear, to keep it sharp, to remind them of the sensations of terror all over again.
 They feast on the frights and scares of mortals, turning panicked screams and bursts of adrenaline into what they need to prevent their dread of oblivion from wearing dull.

 It is for this reason that the Parliament of Shadows forbids their members from killing except in self-defence.
-"A corpse cannot feel fear" the saying goes, and the Parliament would prefer loyal horrors remain above their baser addictions.
+"A corpse cannot feel fear," the saying goes, and the Parliament would prefer loyal horrors remain above their baser addictions.

 In nearly every human culture, there are things that individuals believe will keep away the things that go bump in the night.
 This might be a certain flower, or a holy icon.
 In modern society, these are usually nightlights and stuffed animals.